LBHackney-IT/social-care-recording/README.md

 This tool takes the standard case recording workflow and makes it more flexible, to better fit the ways social workers actually operate:

-- **As a social worker**, I need to record information about a person
+- **As a council officer**, I need to record information about a person
-- **As a social worker**, I need to see a summary of the person I'm recording information about
+- **As a council officer**, I need to see a summary of the person I'm recording information about
-- **As a social worker**, I need to record information in an order that suits the material I have available
+- **As a council officer**, I need to record information in an order that suits the material I have available
-- **As a social worker**, I need to record information over multiple sessions without losing my work
+- **As a council officer**, I need to record information over multiple sessions without losing my work
-- **As a social worker**, I need to submit information a manager to review
+- **As a council officer**, I need to submit information a manager to review

 And more speculatively:

 - **As a manager**, I need to iterate and update the forms and protocols we use to collect information
-- **As a social worker**, I need to work together with my colleagues on case recording
+- **As a council officer**, I need to work together with my colleagues on case recording
-- **As a social worker**, I need to see who has worked on a submission and what was changed in each version
+- **As a council officer**, I need to see who has worked on a submission and what was changed in each version

 ## 🛣 Roadmap